jaymody/blogposts/2023-01-30-gpt-from-scratch.md

 ## What Next?
 ---
-This implementation is missing a ton of bells and whistle's.
-For example:
+This implementation is cool and all, but it's missing a ton of bells and whistle's:

 ### GPU/TPU Support
 Replace NumPy with [JAX](https://github.com/google/jax):